briis/smartweather/README.md

 * *wind_chill* - Wind Chill Temperature.
 * *wind_gust* - Wind Gust Speed.
 * *wind_direction* - Wind Direction Compass Symbol.
+* *battery_DEVICE_NAME* - Reporting the current Voltage of each unit attached to the Hub.
+There will be one sensor per device.

 Default they are named: `sensor.smartweather_SENSORNAME`.
 They all have a Unique ID, so you can rename them to whatever you like afterwards.